amzn/style-dictionary/docs/extending.md

 # Extending

-The style dictionary build system is made to be extended.
-We don't know exactly how everyone will want to use style dictionaries in their project, which is why it is easy to create custom transforms and formats.
+The style dictionary build system is easily extended.
+We don't know exactly how everyone will want to use style dictionaries in their project, which is why we made it easy to create custom transforms and formats.

+## Extension Functions in the API
 * [registerTransform](api.md#registertransform)
 * [registerTransformGroup](api.md#registertransformgroup)
 * [registerFormat](api.md#registerformat)
 * [registerTemplate](api.md#registertemplate)
 * [registerAction](api.md#registeraction)

+## Extension Examples
+Importing a configuration, defining a new `time/seconds` transform, and building the style dictionary.

 ```javascript
 const StyleDictionary = require('style-dictionary').extend('config.json');